vtorianne/insomnia/packages/insomnia-importers/src/importers/wadl/wadl-parser/README.md

 ### Non-Supported Elements & Attributes ###
 This module does not parse all elements and attributes and thus some are ignored.
 These ignored items either do not affect the extracted request information or are simply not supported.

 Below is the list of ignored attributes organized by their parent element.
-(Note the parent elements and their other non-listed attributes *are* supported).
+(Note the elements and their other non-listed attributes *are* supported).

 - Grammars
   - Include